 For more information on the firm and its disciplinary history, visit Equitable Advisors’ IAPD page.

-To connect with Equitable Advisors, you can search for an advisor based on your location via the firm’s website.
+To connect with the firm, you can search for an advisor based on your location via the firm’s website.
 You can also request to have an advisor contact you by providing your full name and phone number or email address.

 For asset management services, most accounts are reviewed annually by the advisor, who will then meet with the client to go over any updates to their financial or personal information.
 Reports for investment advisory accounts are typically issued on a quarterly basis, generally by the program sponsor, which will likely be a third party.